 AP & IB News

-The Department expects to award approximately $28,727,000 in new grants under this program.
-Based on the anticipated number of applications and other available information, the Department expects this amount to be sufficient to pay all but $10 of the cost of each advanced placement exam taken by low-income students.
+The U.S. Department of Education expects to award approximately $28,483,000 in new grants under this program.
+Based on the anticipated number of applications and other available information, the Department expects this amount to be sufficient to pay all but $12 of the cost of each advanced placement exam taken by low-income students.

 Illinois Advanced Placement Reports

-- FY12 Advanced Placement Classes – College and Career Success for all Students RFP - Closed June 6, 2011
+- FY 16 Advanced Placement Classes – College and Career Success for All Students Program Request for Proposals (RFP) - closed 11/20/15

 Administrator and Teacher Resources